Cheshire (comics): Post-Crisis

-Born (allegedly) to a French father, Andrê Chaumont, and a Vietnamese mother, Anna Nguyen, Jade Nguyen had an unhappy childhood and was sold into slavery.
-As a young adult, after killing her master, Jade was informally adopted by Chinese freedom fighter Weng Chan, who taught her all he knew about guerrilla fighting.
-She acquired knowledge of poisons from Kruen Musenda, a famed African assassin known as the "Spitting Cobra", whom she was married to for the two years prior to his death.
+Born (allegedly) to a French father, Andrê Chaumont, and a Vietnamese mother, Anna Nguyen, Jade Nguyen has an unhappy childhood and is sold into slavery.
+As a young adult, after killing her master, Jade is informally adopted by Chinese freedom fighter Weng Chan, who teaches her all he knows about guerrilla fighting.
+She acquires knowledge of poisons from Kruen Musenda, a famed African assassin known as the "Spitting Cobra", whom she is married to for the two years prior to his death.

 She is a long-standing rival of the superhero team the Teen Titans.
-However, when Roy Harper, a.k.a. the archer Speedy, went undercover for the government in a mission to get her confidence and turn her over, the two fell passionately in love.
-Knowing he would not be able to turn her in, he walked out; Cheshire would not learn his true identity until later.
-The result of their romance was a daughter, Lian, whom Roy raised.
+However, when Roy Harper goes undercover for the government in a mission to get her confidence and turn her over, the two fall passionately in love.
+Knowing he will not be able to turn her in, he walks out; Cheshire does not learn his true identity until later.
+The result of their romance is a daughter, Lian, whom Roy raises.

-Returning to her mercenary ways after leaving Lian behind for Roy, Jade saved Deathstroke's life so he could help her in stealing nuclear weapons from Russia in an attempt to blackmail the world.
-To prove she is not bluffing, she obliterates the fictional Middle East nation of Qurac, reasoning that since Qurac is a stronghold of Onslaught terrorists, that Western countries would be secretly grateful.
-Cheshire's plans were foiled when her base came under attack and she was forced to flee.
-She later created her own team, The Ravens.
+Returning to her mercenary ways after leaving Lian behind for Roy, Jade saves Deathstroke's life so he can help her in stealing nuclear weapons from Russia in an attempt to blackmail the world.
+To prove she is not bluffing, she obliterates Qurac, reasoning that since Qurac is a stronghold of Onslaught terrorists, that Western countries will be secretly grateful.
+Cheshire's plans are foiled when her base comes under attack and she is forced to flee.
+She later creates her own team, The Ravens.

-In Showcase '95 #8, Jade was revealed to have a brother named Luke Chaumont.

-Cheshire volunteered to join Tartarus, a group created by Vandal Savage with the objective of destroying the Titans.
-During a confrontation with the Titans and the H.I.V.E, Savage shot Cheshire to distract Arsenal.
-She recovered, but was taken into custody for crimes including destroying Qurac.
-Sentenced to life imprisonment, she was broken out by the Ravens.
-Arsenal, however, forced her back into custody.
+Cheshire volunteers to join Tartarus, a group created by Vandal Savage with the objective of destroying the Titans.
+During a confrontation with the Titans and H.I.V.E, Savage shoots Cheshire to distract Arsenal.
+She recovers, but is taken into custody for crimes including destroying Qurac.
+Sentenced to life imprisonment, she is broken out by the Ravens.
+Arsenal, however, forces her back into custody.

-Eventually, Cheshire discovers that her biological father was a Senator named Robert Pullman, and she attempted to torture and kill him.
-To that end, she defeated Lady Shiva, and devised a plan to use her to fake her own death and flee the country with her daughter.
-Jade ties up Shiva, gags her and locks her in the trunk of her car (which was wired to explode), hoping that the authorities will find the charred body of an Asian woman in the flaming car wreck and believe that Jade was killed while fleeing the Senator's murder.
-On her unfortune, Catwoman and Gypsy show up and untie Shiva, while Huntress and Black Canary stop Jade from murdering the Senator, and then take her into custody.
+Eventually, Cheshire discovers that her biological father is a Senator named Robert Pullman, and she attempts to torture and kill him.
+To that end, she defeats Lady Shiva, and devises a plan to use her to fake her own death and flee the country with her daughter.
+Jade ties up Shiva, gags her and locks her in the trunk of her car (which is wired to explode), hoping that the authorities will find the charred body of an Asian woman in the flaming car wreck and believe that Jade was killed while fleeing the Senator's murder.
+Catwoman and Gypsy show up and untie Shiva, while Huntress and Black Canary stop Jade from murdering the Senator, and take her into custody.
 While escaping the scene of the attempted assassination, Jade is punched in the face and thrown out of the helicopter the women were escaping in by Black Canary to avoid being beaten to death by an enraged Shiva.